lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC enables policy decisions based on the identity of the peer.
 If other information must to be conveyed, such as target application or use (e.g. if there is more than one application/use with different policies) then this may be signalled for example in URI or Auxiliary Data and could to be specified in the applicability statement.

-## Use of EDHOC in the XX Protocol
+## Template: Use of EDHOC in the XX Protocol

 For use of EDHOC in the XX protocol, the following assumptions are made on the parameters.

 * METHOD_CORR = 5
    * method = 1 (I uses signature key, R uses static DH key.)